-How to Become a Songwriter (take these 6 steps)
+How to Become a Songwriter (take these 7 steps)

 Cutouts of a woman with headphones pointing to you, a guy writing on a notepad and water splashing in the background.

 You can write music.
 And let me say it again — you can learn how to become a songwriter.
+Anyone can develop the skill of turning ideas into melodies.
+And you don’t need to be a guru or the next Erykah Badu or Jon Bellion.

-So welcome to my guide.
-Now let’s do this!
+So let’s freaking do this!

 What Is A Songwriter?